hannahvarghese/hannahvarghese/README.md

  * Dissecting the environmental impact we make to make recommendations to combat climate change

 ### 🌱 I’m currently learning ...
 A lot through the Data Analytics and Visualization Bootcamp from my alma mater, The University of Texas at Austin (hook 'em)🤘🏾!
 I have so much more to learn and am ready to soak it all in!
+I have different repos in my GitHub showcasing different skills I've worked on over the course of the Bootcamp which include:
+* Excel
+* VBA Scripting
+* Python
+* Pandas
+* Madplotlib
+* APIs
+* SQL
+* SQLAlchemy
+* BeautifulSoup

 ### 💞️ I’m looking to collaborate on ...
 with other analysts who would like to make an impact through their work